Written by

 Planning your budget carefully is crucial when it comes to tiles and this includes the cost of the tiles themselves (plus materials) as well as the installation.
 Getting quotes is key but having a general idea even before doing this can help with your budgeting well in advance.

-The price of individual tiles can vary widely depending on their type, size, brand, design etc and could fall anywhere between $20 - over $150 per square metre.
+The price of individual tiles can vary widely depending on their type, size, brand, design etc and could fall anywhere between $20-$150 per square metre.
 You’ll also need to set aside a bit of budget for adhesives, grout and tools if you’re planning to DIY.

 Different tilers will charge their services in different ways so it pays to confirm this with a quote before any work is undertaken.
-Some will charge per square metre of work, some will quote a lump sum for an entire project, and some will work on an hourly rate basis.
-The size and complexity of the job heavily impact these figures which is why quotes are essential.
+Some will charge per square metre of work which can range from $200 - $500 per square metre.
+Others will charge per hour which generally comes to $45 - $150 per hour depending on the experience of the tiler.
+Some tiling companies may charge more per hour but they'll send two tilers for the job instead of one, completing the job quicker in the process.
+Others will provide a quote for the entire project which will vary depending on the complexity.
 If the area you want tiled needs old tiles removed first, you’ll need to account for this in your budget too.
+In summary, comparing quotes from different professionals is essential before agreeing to anything.

 When thinking about costs it’s important to take into account the lifetime costs where two factors have to be considered.
 The first is the initial purchasing and installation costs as well as any ongoing maintenance for cleaning and ad-hoc repairs.
 The other is the overall lifespan of the product to get a full idea of the return on investment.
 For example, one option might cost you more in the upfront costs but if that lasts twice as long in terms of its lifespan, then that may represent better overall value.